-AAHOM opened in 1982 in an historic firehouse in downtown Ann Arbor and quickly became the cornerstone of informal science education in the community.
-From its inception, the Museum has worked with scientists, artists, designers, engineers, and innovators to create simple, effective science exhibits that can be understood by children, their families, and audiences of all ages.
-Following several expansions, AAHOM now occupies 40,000 square feet, and offers 250+ interactive exhibits designed to promote science discovery and literacy.
+AAHOM opened 33 years ago in an historic firehouse in downtown Ann Arbor and quickly became the cornerstone of informal science education in the community.
+This was achieved by working with scientists, artists, designers, engineers, and innovators who transferred their extraordinary talents and knowledge into the creation of simple, effective science exhibits that can be understood by children, their families, and audiences of all ages.
+Following several expansions, AAHOM now occupies 40,000 square feet, with 20,000 devoted to exhibit space for 250+ interactive exhibits designed to promote science discovery and literacy.

-Because AAHOM is dedicated to ensuring that our doors are open to all children, regardless of ability to pay admission charges, we offer discounted or free admission to Title One schools.
+AAHOM is dedicated to ensuring that our doors are open to all children, regardless of ability to pay admission charges, we offer discounted or free admission to Title One schools, families with patients at C.S.
+Mott Children's Hospital, Ronald McDonald House guests, subsidized housing residents, special needs children and adults, and ESL families.
 The Discover Science Assistance Fund was established six years ago in response to schools seeking financial assistance for field trips.
 Schools where 50% or more of the students receive free or reduced lunch are eligible for this funding.
-We are proud that in 2014 we subsidized visits from 196 schools, serving 12,478 students, thanks to grants and donations to this fund.
-We also offer discounted or free admission to families with patients at C.S.
-Mott Children’s Hospital, Ronald McDonald House guests, subsidized housing residents, special needs children and adults, and ESL families.
+We are proud that in FY15 we subsidized visits from 200 schools, serving 13,219 students, thanks to grants and donations to this fund.

-AAHOM accomplishes our mission with 18 full-time and up to 40 part-time staff members, as well as interns, work-study students, and volunteers.
-Volunteers include over 400 community members, professors, high school and college students, and local business people who donate thousands of hours of their time towards helping AAHOM deliver exceptional programs, events, and exhibits.
+We accomplish our mission with 20 full-time and up to 40 part-time staff members, as well as interns, work-study students and volunteers.
+Volunteers include over 400 community members, professors, high school and college students, and local business people who donate over 5,000 hours of their time annually towards helping AAHOM deliver exceptional programs, events, and exhibits.